Efficient Wideband DoA Estimation with a Robust Iterative Method for Uniform Circular Arrays: Cramér-Rao Bound

-According to the above arguments and (30), the CRBs, i.e., the main diagonal elements of ${{\mathbf{F}}_{\text{inv}}}( \boldsymbol{\zeta })$, are generally inversely proportional to $K_f$, $r$ and thus $1/\sin(\pi/M)$, and the magnitude of the elements in ${{\mathbf{R}}_{2\mathbf{S}}}( k,{{f}_{z}})$.
-Note that the derivatives of $1/{{K}_{f}}$, $\sin(\pi/M)$ and $1/P_S$ with respect to their respective variables are $-1/{K}_{f}^2$, $-\cos(\pi/M)/M^2$ and $-1/P_S^2$ where $P_S$ represents the average power of the signals.
-Therefore, by adopting the strategy that increases the corresponding variables of the above derivatives especially the smallest derivative, which includes the number of snapshots (equivalent to the sampling duration or the channel bandwidth), the signal power and the number of array elements, the accuracy of wideband 2D DoA estimation with UCA can be improved effectively.
+According to the above discussions, the CRB is generally inversely proportional to $K_f$, $r$ and thus $1/\sin(\pi/M)$, and the magnitudes of the elements in ${{\mathbf{R}}_{2\mathbf{S}}}( k,{{f}_{z}})$.
+In addition, the derivatives of $1/{{K}_{f}}$, $\sin(\pi/M)$ and $1/P_S$ with respect to their variables are $-1/{K}_{f}^2$, $-\cos(\pi/M)/M^2$ and $-1/P_S^2$ respectively, where $P_S$ represents the average power of the signals.
+Therefore, by adopting the strategy that increases the corresponding variables of these derivatives especially the smallest derivative, the accuracy of the wideband 2D DoA estimation with a UCA can be improved effectively.